Originally posted 2018-09-22 08:30:07.

 The Spartan system was so effective that men, old enough to take wife, often found it difficult to get aroused with women, which they had to, in order to sire more soldiers.

 In Ancient Greece, this was formalised into a system in which the older male was known as the ‘erastes’ and the younger as the ‘eromenos’.
 It was habitual for the younger male’s father to select his erastes, so it was, effectively, an arranged marriage.
 The relationship was sexual, until the eromenos began to grow a beard, at which point he became an erastes and took a younger lover.
-The bond between erastes and eromenos, however, formed during the years that they were lovers, was expected to last for life, in mutually supportive friendship, but also on the battlefield.
+The bond between erastes and eromenos, however, formed during the years that they were lovers, was expected to last for life, in mutually supportive friendship.

 In Rome, girly-boy slaves and prostitutes were commonplace.
 Here, the relationship between a man and a ‘puer delicatus‘ or ‘pretty boy’ did not have the elements of mentorship or the lifelong bonds that were implicit in the Greek practice.
 Romans fucked their girly-boys just for fun.

 A puer delicatus was a boy slave, chosen as a sexual partner for his master before puberty.
-They were often castrated, not because of any qualms the Romans had about two penises in the same bed, but because it would preserve their feminine qualities far longer by stopping their testosterone and causing neoteny.
+They were often castrated, because it would preserve their feminine qualities by stopping their testosterone and causing neoteny.
 Perhaps the most famous of Roman girly-boys was Sporus, who became the legal wife of the Emperor Nero and was paraded round Rome at State affairs.

 Not all girly-boys were slaves or had castration forced upon them, though.
 Some free males self-castrated, in a tradition first recorded in the temple of Inanna at Uruk in Sumer and continued, in Rome, in the temples of Cybele, the Phrygian Great Mother.
 Young men called ‘galli’ ritually self-castrated and then ‘adopted women’s clothing and seemed to prefer the receptive role in anal intercourse’.